-Semester-long STARTER programme consists of workshops that guide teams from ideation to business model.
+The semester-long STARTER programme consists of workshops that guide teams from ideation to business model.
 Teams receive individual mentoring from start-up founders or entrepreneurs and regular performance evaluations from instructors.
 The programme starts with the Idea Hackathon open to all students across disciplines.
 Individuals and teams with ideas across various sectors are welcome.
-Under the guidance of the moderator, teams are formed and instructions on initial validation given.
-The programme ends with business and project ideas competition Kaleidoskoop that has a number of cash prizes and access to start-up ecosystem services. sTARTUp Lab runs also STARTER programmes in Pärnu and in Narva.
+Under the guidance of the moderator, teams are formed and instructions on initial validation are given.
+The programme ends with business and project ideas competition Kaleidoskoop that has a number of cash prizes and access to start-up ecosystem services. sTARTUp Lab runs also STARTER programmes in Pärnu and Narva.

 During the workshops, participants get guidance from mentors and supervisors who encourage teams to stretch their comfort zone and validate their product with potential users or customers.
-Between the workshops, teams get coaching to support professional and personal development-
+Between the workshops, teams get coaching to support professional and personal development.

 Individuals participating in workshops (60%) + Mentor Feedback Carousel and pre-selection of business ideas competition Kaleidoskoop receive the University of Tartu electronic certificate.

 More about each workshop:

 February 17th at 16:00 @UT Delta Centre (Narva mnt 18, Tartu)

 At the STARTERtartu Idea Hackathon we offer you inspiring speeches on different areas of life and the future.
 We will teach you how to generate ideas, how to recognize good ideas and what to do with an idea?
 Come to Idea Hackathon to find new ideas and turn them into reality!

 If you have an idea already, we will help you to test its viability, find a world-class team, take the first steps and turn your idea into reality.
 If you don't, we'll help you to find "the right" idea and a team to conquer the world with it.